vdjimenez/Multi-intent_Detection_System/README.md

-# Multi-intent-Detection-System
+# Multi-intent Detection System
-Set of notebooks used in a thesis to build and evaluate some multi-intent detection systems.
+Set of notebooks used to build and evaluate some multi-intent detection systems based on the combination of natural language processing techniques, some feature extraction methods and some machine learning algorithms.